Thursday, June 11, 2026

 Zaygos Design-wise, the STARS-verse interpretation takes inspiration from King Sombra from My Little Pony: Friendship Is Magic and King Magnifico from Wish.
 I chose his coloration (which is an actual color variation red foxes can have called "fire and ice") in order to make him stand out instead of being the same old boring red/orange color that fox characters often are.
 I might give him a mustache too.

 Lustfox: He was very much influenced by DC villain Glorious Godfrey.
-His being a fox really works with this idea, given that a ton of people are highly obsessed with them.
+His being a fox really works with this idea, given that a ton of people are obsessed to a wild degree with them.

 Kaymat: Neither I nor EW know anything about this character other than her being female.
 However, whenever she did show up, she was always with Zaygos and co, so it just felt wrong to exclude her.
 We made her a cat, though mine's is a mix-breed cat and ended up going down a different path than his version did.